cloudtnt-rcl/RCL.CloudTnT.Express.Guides/credential.md

 # Sharing a Digital Credential

-In the wallet applications, a holder can share their credentials with verifiers such as employers, trainers
+In the wallet applications, a holder can share their credentials with verifiers such as employers and trainers.